Early Life

-Johann Peter Rupert was born on June 1, 1950, in Stellenbosch, South Africa, to Anton Rupert and Huberte Coote.
-His father was a prominent entrepreneur and founder of one of South Africa's largest corporations.
-Johann attended Paul Roos Gymnasium and the University of Stellenbosch, where he studied economics and company law.
-However, he left the university to pursue a career in business.
+Johann Peter Rupert was born on June 1, 1950, in Stellenbosch, South Africa.
+He is the son of Anton Rupert, a prominent businessman, who founded the Rembrandt Group.
+Rupert attended Paul Roos Gymnasium and the University of Stellenbosch, studying economics and company law.
+He later dropped out to pursue a business career.

 Rise to Success